-Suarez Point is a popular place on the sea front of Espanola, especially for birding and naturalist tours.
+Suarez Point is a popular place on the seafront of Espanola, especially for birding and naturalist tours.
 The striking blue-footed boobies, albatrosses, and Hood mockingbirds call the area home and make for incredible Galapagos wildlife encounters.
 In fact, the albatrosses use a nearby cliff as a launching spot, letting visitors watch them soar into the air in breathtaking fashion.

 The sight the birds set is truly incredible.
-Albatrosses are large grey and white birds which are easy to spot, but the sheer number of them appears like a blanket at times on the landscape.
+Albatrosses are large grey and white birds that are easy to spot, but the sheer number of them appears like a blanket at times on the landscape.
 The beautiful plumage almost seems to be artist created as it fades from deep grey to brilliant white, including the bird’s feet!

 All in all, Suarez Point is a nature lover or photographer’s dream.
-Experienced hikers should also take note and head out for a 1.9 mile hike through the Point.
-It’s rated difficult, so best saved for top notch contenders.
+Experienced hikers should also take note and head out for a 1.9-mile hike through the Point.
+It’s rated difficult, so best saved for top-notch contenders.

 Across the island on the eastern side is Gardner Bay.
-Even more albatrosses are in store for visitors here.
+Even more, albatrosses are in store for visitors here.
 Nearly every one of them in existence, approximately 12,000 pairs, breed in this spot every year.
 As if that isn’t enough, the expanse of white sand beach is constantly peppered with sea lions.

-It’s equally clear why Darwin was so fascinated with the Galapagos islands.
+It’s equally clear why Darwin was so fascinated with the Galapagos Islands.
 There is such a vast array of creatures that call the islands home.
 Have your camera ready for the best moments of your adventure cruise and personal Galapagos wildlife encounter.

 Speaking of Darwin, nature lovers can’t miss The Charles Darwin Research Station (CDRS) on Puerto Ayora, Santa Cruz, Galapagos.
-This active breeding centre and research station is both educational and another ideal spot for photography lovers.
+This active breeding center and research station is both educational and another ideal spot for photography lovers.

 Best time to cruise Espanola Island